fischerling/vis-spellcheck/Readme.md

 ## configuration

-The module table returned from `require(...)` has three configuration options:
+The module table returned from `require(...)` has some configuration options:

 * `cmd`: cmd that is passed to popen() and must return word corrections in Ispell format.
 	* default: `enchant -d %s`